 These balls should be constructed in perspective, so the one that is closer to the viewer might partially cover others.
 The upper ball should sit in the middle of the upper lip and two lower balls correspond to the bottom lip.

 Sound strange?
 It’ll make perfect sense in my next tutorial!

-Check back in a few weeks for Part 8 of this series, where I’ll demonstrate how this simple trick will help you draw a perfect mouth.
+Click to read Part 8 in this series, where I’ll demonstrate how this simple trick will help you draw a perfect mouth.

 Portrait drawing expert Vladimir London is a published author and founder of the Drawing Academy, an online class for learning traditional drawing techniques from home—make sure to click through for full tutorials, drawing tips, and more!